KaitlynRandolph/Retrievabl/README.md

 # Retrievabl
-A custom-built search engine using negative-associated word filtering built using BM25 filtering.
+A custom-built search engine using negative-associated word filtering built using BM25 filtering.<br>
 The website can be viewed here (please wait a few seconds to allow the Heroku server to "wake" up): http://retrievabl.herokuapp.com/